calmm-js/documentation/introduction-to-calmm.md

 The [partial lenses](https://github.com/calmm-js/partial.lenses) library came about as we wanted to give components not just the ability to update existing data, but also the abilities to insert new data and to remove existing data.
-We later learned that the [Monocle](https://github.com/julien-truffaut/Monocle) library seems to include a family of concepts, namely Isos, Lenses, Prims, and Optionals, that are closely related to our notion of partial lenses.
+To make that both possible and convenient, we simply made the inputs and outputs of all lenses optional.
+Similar ideas can be found in many other lens libraries.

 [Great ideas are discovered!](https://en.wikipedia.org/wiki/Multiple_discovery)